Home > HVAC > How Much Does AC Repair Cost? A Complete Guide

 When your AC stops working, one of the first questions you probably have is, “How much is this going to cost?”
 While every situation is unique, most repairs fall into a few common categories.
 Understanding these general price ranges can help you budget for the unexpected and feel more prepared when you call a technician.
 Of course, the best way to get an accurate price is to have a professional diagnose the issue, but here’s a look at what you can generally expect for reliable residential HVAC repairs.

-Minor Fixes ($150–$400)
+What to Expect for Minor Fixes ($150–$400)

 Think of minor fixes as the small tune-ups that prevent bigger headaches down the road.
 These are often quick jobs that address common wear-and-tear issues.
 For example, a clogged drain line can cause water damage if left untreated, but it’s usually a simple fix.
 Another frequent culprit is a faulty capacitor, which helps start the motors in your AC unit.
 According to home improvement experts, you can expect to pay between $150 and $400 to have a professional replace a capacitor.
 Addressing these small problems promptly is key to keeping your system running smoothly and efficiently all summer long.

-Moderate Repairs ($400–$800)
+The Cost of Moderate Repairs ($400–$800)

 Moderate repairs involve more significant components that directly impact your system’s performance and efficiency.
 These issues go beyond simple maintenance and require a bit more labor and more expensive parts.
 A common example is replacing a fan motor, which can cost anywhere from $300 to $800.
 These types of repairs are crucial because a failing part can put extra strain on the rest of your system, leading to more damage.
 This is why having regular service maintenance programs can be so valuable—a technician can often spot a weakening motor before it fails completely, saving you from a sudden breakdown on a hot day.

-Major Overhauls ($800–$3,000+)
+Pricing for Major Overhauls ($800–$3,000+)

 Major overhauls are the repairs that make you pause and take a deep breath.
 These involve replacing the core components of your air conditioner.
 The most expensive repair is typically a compressor replacement, which can run from $1,000 to over $3,000.
 Since the compressor is the heart of your AC system, this is a complex job.
 Other costly repairs include replacing an evaporator coil (around $700 to $2,500+) or a condenser coil ($1,000 to $2,700+).
 When faced with these costs, it’s often a good time to weigh the benefits of repair against a full system replacement, especially if your unit is getting older.